majidgourkani/windows_hardening/README.md

 # windows_hardening

-## windows10 an windows11 hardening scripts based on STIG
+## windows10 and windows11 hardening scripts based on STIG